JWT decoder

 Signature

-Protects the token against tampering and verifies that the issuer signed it with the expected secret or key.
+Protects the token against tampering when the server verifies it with the expected secret or public key.

 JWT FAQ